 Moreover, crossing borders includes Yamanobe’s interest in other media and art forms – foremost his fascination with contemporary music that manifests in a longstanding cooperation with German composer Helmut Lachenmann.
 Yamanobe created set-designs for performances of Lachenmann’s operas at Salzburger Festspiele, Tokyo’s Suntori Hall and other venues.

-Galerie Dittmar, Berlin, is currently showing “Paintings” – a selection of recent works of the artist that impress with their signature language: The use of a distinct color space restricted mainly to a palette of black, white, brick red and crimson; the use of various semi-transparent layers of color blending into each other – creating an atmosphere of diffuse timelessness and placelessness; the reference to nature and its intangible elements like air and light expressing the underlying mood of these delicate paintings.
+His paintings impress with their signature language: The use of a distinct color space restricted mainly to a palette of black, white, brick red and crimson; the use of various semi-transparent layers of color blending into each other – creating an atmosphere of diffuse timelessness and placelessness; the reference to nature and its intangible elements like air and light expressing the underlying mood of these delicate paintings.

 In fact Yamanobes works are not about depicting specific subject matter nor are they prescribing a certain reality of concept.
 They are rather autonomous creations that exist in their own right evoking sensual perceptions and sublte emotion that are in turn a calm resonation of the artworks’ sensitivity.